ynramirezy/hydroclimate-pipeline/README.md

 ⚠️ Important!!<br>
 Every time you modify the input parameters (start_date, end_date, or powiat_name), you must reload the global.R file.<br><br>

+4️⃣ Pipeline Output<br>

+After running the pipeline, three output folders will be generated inside the hydroclimate-pipeline directory, each containing valuable components of the data processing:<br>

+1 GIS_data/ – Contains the shapefile of the selected powiat used to clip the rasters.<br>
+2 GeoTIFF/ – Includes the high-resolution raster outputs for precipitation, evapotranspiration, and runoff (in .tif format), ready to be used as a GeoPandas data frames, Numpy arrays or visualized in GIS software like QGIS or ArcGIS.<br>
+3 raw/ – Stores raw inputs and intermediate processed data, useful for transparency, reproducibility, or further custom processing.<br>

+These folders are created automatically during the pipeline run and are organized by the date range and powiat name.<br><br>

 <h3>Repository structure</h3>